hermiter: R package for Sequential Nonparametric Estimation: Accuracy and performance

 \subsection{Univariate setting}

 In the univariate case, simulation studies have been conducted to demonstrate competitive performance of the Hermite series based algorithms in the sequential quantile estimation setting in \cite{stephanou2017sequential}.
-In addition, simulation studies have been performed to evaluate the accuracy of the Hermite series based CDF estimator in \cite{stephanou2021properties}, where it was concluded that while smooth kernel distribution function estimators are more accurate in the non-sequential setting, the performance of the sequential Hermite series based CDF estimators is still sufficiently good to be practically useful in online settings.
-The recent \pkg{tdigest} package in \proglang{R} offers very similar functionality for sequential quantile estimation to \pkg{hermiter}.
-This similarity, along with the availability of a \proglang{R} implementation and the popularity of the tdigest algorithm suggests a new and useful comparison to the Hermite series based algorithms in terms of accuracy and performance in the stationary setting.
-Note that in the non-stationary setting, where quantiles may vary over time, only the \pkg{hermiter} package can be directly applied, implying that even if the accuracy and performance of \pkg{tdigest} and \pkg{hermiter} are similar in the stationary setting, the \pkg{hermiter} package still adds valuable functionality.

-The simulation comparison we conduct is as follows: for sample sizes, $n=1e4, 1e5, 1e6, 1e7$ and each of the test distributions in \pkg{benchden}, \cite{mildenberger2012benchden}, excluding heavy-tailed distributions, the following steps are repeated.
+In addition, simulation studies have been performed to evaluate the accuracy of the Hermite series based CDF estimator in \cite{stephanou2021properties} where it was concluded that while smooth kernel distribution function estimators are more accurate in the non-sequential setting, the performance of the sequential Hermite series based CDF estimators is still sufficiently good to be practically useful in online settings.
+The recent \textsf{tdigest} package in \textbf{R} offers very similar functionality for sequential quantile estimation to \textsf{hermiter}.
+This similarity, along with the availability of a \textbf{R} implementation and the popularity of the tdigest algorithm suggests a new and useful comparison to the Hermite series based algorithms in terms of accuracy and performance in the stationary setting.
+Note that in the non-stationary setting, where quantiles may vary over time, only the \textsf{hermiter} package can be directly applied, implying that even if the accuracy and performance of \textsf{tdigest} and \textsf{hermiter} are similar in the stationary setting, the \textsf{hermiter} package still adds valuable functionality.
+The simulation comparison we conduct utilizes the suite of test distributions provided by the \textbf{R} package \textsf{benchden} \citep{mildenberger2012benchden} excluding heavy-tailed distributions.
+The reason we exclude the heavy-tailed densities from the \textsf{benchden} test suite is that most of these have undefined variances and some even have undefined means.
+The Hermite series based quantile estimators as implemented in \textsf{hermiter} require at least the first two moments to exist and thus we cannot meaningfully compare \textsf{hermiter} and \textsf{tdigest} on these densities.
+The simulation study is as follows: for sample sizes, $n=10,000; 100,000; 1000,000; 10,000,000$ and each of the test distributions, the following steps are repeated.